 Could I use a different kind of paint?

 No. I mean, you could, but why would you?
 There are lots of different ways of painting cabinets, but for this method I would only recommend using DecoArt’s Satin Enamels.
 With other paint, you’ll need to do a lot more sanding, prepping, and sealing.
-You can get Satin Enamels at most hobby/craft stores, on Amazon, and directly through DecoArt’s website.
+You can get Satin Enamels at most hobby/craft stores (Like Hobby Lobby who always offers a 40% off coupon!), on Amazon, and directly through DecoArt’s website.
 You can also mix colors together, like I did, if you want a shade that they don’t specifically offer.

 How many jars did you use?

 How many coats of paint did you put on?

 I used one coat of primer, and 2-3 light coats of paint.
 That is, most of the cabinets got 2 coats of paint, but certain spots required a 3rd touch up.
 And as I mentioned above, I wish I would have done a third coat on a few of the more high-traffic edges.

 Don’t you still have to sand between coats?